Table of Contents

 Successfully navigating withdrawal is possible with certain strategies.
 Here are proven tips to support your journey:

 - Stay Busy – Distraction helps.
-Take up new hobbies, puzzles, or physical activities.
+Engage in new hobbies, mental exercises, or physical activities.

 - Drink Plenty of Water – Helps flush nicotine from your system and reduces headaches.